MichaelCurrin/dev-cheatsheets/cheatsheets/web/analytics.md

 ## Jekyll

-For approaches to adding analytics to a Jekyll site, see the [Jekyll Analytics][] section of this site.
+For approaches to adding analytics to a Jekyll site, see the [Jekyll Analytics][] cheatsheet.

 [Jekyll Analytics]: {{ site.baseurl }}{% link cheatsheets/jekyll/templating/analytics.md %}